AshwiniJogbhat/dependency-miner-pm4py/README.md

 ## How to use it?

 Install dependency_miner_pm4py package.
-Following, from dependency_miner import miner.
+Following, from dependency_miner.ltminer import miner

         Example:
         log_path = "<path>\<file>.xes"